jindigiordano/phase-0-tracks/version-control/git-definitions.md

 * What is a merge conflict?

 A merge conflict is when the contents of two branches that are attempting to merge are incompatible with one another.
+Git will notify you of a merge conflict so you can reseolve it.